Whistle (2013 film)

 Whistle is a 2013 Indian Kannada-language horror thriller film starring Chiranjeevi Sarja alongside Pranitha Subhash, and directed by Prashant Raj.
-The story revolves around an engaged couple, who are chasing their dreams, the first of its kind in the Kannada Film Industry.
+The story revolves a pizza delivery man who becomes trapped in a bungalow and witnessing horrific activity.
 It is a remake of the 2012 Tamil film Pizza.
 Notable directors Guruprasad and Chi.
-Gurudutt appear as supporting roles in the film.
+Gurudutt appear in supporting roles in the film.
+The film was released on 12 July 2013.

 Plot

-The story begins on a romantic note with Ram, a pizza delivery boy, marrying his girlfriend Anu after she gets pregnant.
-The story takes a curious turn when Ram, who visits Smitha Bangalow to deliver pizza.
-The drama which follows in the haunted house is linked to diamonds.
+Ram, a pizza delivery man, marries his girlfriend Anu after she gets pregnant.
+He visits a bungalow to deliver pizza but becomes trapped there and starts witnessing paranormal activity which horrifies him.